-The God who gave him a son is now telling him to sacrifice his son.
+The man’s name is Abraham.
+He is devoted to his God, who gave him a son and who is now telling him to sacrifice this son.
 On the one hand, the man is full of fear: am I really going to lose the one thing that makes my life meaningful, the son for whom I prayed all those years?
 On the other hand, part of him is saying: just as this child was impossible – I was old, my wife was too old – yet here he is.
 So, though it seems impossible, I know that God is not going to take him from me.
 That is not the God I know and love.
 He would never have told me to call this child Isaac, meaning "he will laugh" if He meant to make him and me cry.

 The father is in a state of absolute cognitive dissonance, yet – though he can make no sense of it – he trusts in God and betrays to his son no sign of emotion.
 Vayelchu shenehem yachdav.
 The two of them walked together.